Georgia–Russia relations: After the war

-In the aftermath of the military setback in Abkhazia in 1993, the forces loyal to Zviad Gamsakhurdia, first president of Georgia who was ousted as a result of the 1991–1992 Georgian coup d'état, launched insurgency against the demoralized and unpopular government of Eduard Shevardnadze.
-In exchange for Russian military support against them, Shevardnadze agreed to join the Commonwealth of Independent States and legitimize the Russian military bases in Georgia: Vaziani Military Base, Gudauta, Akhalkalaki and Batumi.
+In the aftermath of the military setback in Abkhazia in 1993, the forces loyal to Zviad Gamsakhurdia, the first president of Georgia who was ousted as a result of the 1991–1992 Georgian coup d'état, launched an insurgency against the demoralized and unpopular government of Eduard Shevardnadze.
+In exchange for Russian military support against them, Shevardnadze agreed to join the Commonwealth of Independent States and legitimize the Russian military bases in Georgia: Vaziani Military Base, Gudauta, Akhalkalaki, and Batumi.
 2,000 Russian troops were deployed to Georgia.
 Gamsakhurdia's rebellion was finally crushed in December 1993.

 After Georgia agreed to join the CIS, relations between Russia and Georgia began to improve.
 Free trade agreements between Russia and Georgia were signed in 1993 and 1994.
-Russia supported economic sanctions on Abkhazia, based on a unanimous decision by the 12 presidents of the CIS member countries in January 1996 to ban trade, financial, transportation, communications, and other ties with Abkhazia at the state level – by ministries and state-owned entities in the member countries.
-Georgian President Eduard Shevardnadze persuaded Russian counterpart Boris Yeltsin to push through that decision and all the CIS member countries supported it.
+Russia supported economic sanctions on Abkhazia, based on a unanimous decision by the 12 presidents of the CIS member countries in January 1996 to ban trade, financial, transportation, communications, and other ties with Abkhazia at the state level by ministries and state-owned entities in the member countries.
+Georgian President Eduard Shevardnadze persuaded his Russian counterpart Boris Yeltsin to push through that decision, and all the CIS member countries supported it.
+However, already in November 1997, Russian Prime Minister Viktor Chernomyrdin partially lifted sanctions by easing import of curbs of citrus fruits and other foodstuffs from Abkhazia into Russia, which Eduard Shevardnadze denounced by stating that "I want to say to Russian citizens that those tangerines that will appear on their tables were collected in the yards of the burned-down houses of poor refugees".

 At the Organization for Security and Co-operation in Europe Istanbul Summit of November 1999, agreement was reached that the Russian military bases in Georgia would all be evacuated by Russia before July 1, 2001.

 Vaziani was handed over on June 29, 2001.
 Akhalkalaki was not handed over until June 27, 2007, and Batumi on November 13, 2007.
 Being in Abkhazia, the base at Gudauta has never been under the control of Georgia.

-Russia dominated the collective peacekeeping missions in Abkhazia and South Ossetia but was criticized by Georgia, and by several Western diplomats, for failing to maintain neutrality in the conflict zones.
+Russia dominated the collective peacekeeping missions in Abkhazia and South Ossetia but was criticized by Georgia and several Western diplomats for failing to maintain neutrality in the conflict zones.

-Russia accused Georgia of helping Chechen separatists, and some supplies and reinforcements indeed reached the rebels via Georgian territory.
-The separatists also took refuge in the Pankisi Gorge in eastern Georgia.
-After Russia had threatened to launch cross-border attacks against them in 2002, the Georgian government took steps to establish order there with help from the USA.